Ian Mackintosh

-Lieutenant Commander Hamish Ian Mackintosh, (born 26 July 1940-disappeared 7 July 1979) was a Scottish Royal Navy officer, a writer of thriller novels, and a screenwriter for British television.
+Lieutenant Commander Hamish Ian Mackintosh, (26 July 1940 - disappeared 7 July 1979) was a Scottish Royal Navy officer, a writer of thriller novels, and a screenwriter for British television.

 Early life, education and family

 Ian Mackintosh was born on 26 July 1940 to Annie (née Lawrie) and James Mackintosh.
 He was born in Inverness but raised primarily in Tain, a small town in the Scottish Highlands.
 His mother was a governess and his father was an officer in the Royal Navy.
 Educated at Inverness Royal Academy, Mackintosh initially applied to join the Fleet Air Arm as a pilot but was rejected due to poor eyesight; a subsequent application to join the Royal Air Force was also rejected for the same reason.
 After spending an additional year at school, Mackintosh applied for entry to Britannia Royal Naval College in 1958 to train as a Royal Navy officer and was accepted.
 In September 1969, he married Sharron Carter, daughter of another Royal Navy officer, and they had two daughters; they subsequently divorced.